dvargas92495/fuegojs/README.md

 ## DATA

 Most libraries that help manage your data assume a single data source - your database.
 Fuego takes the approach that the data in your application does live in multiple places and having all of those schemas version controlled in your codebase is the best way to keep track on how it evolves with your application.
 Schemas should be defined declaritively, allowing Fuego to reconcile differences automatically.
-Custom migrations are allowed as an escape hatch for anything not defined declaritively.
+The heavy lifting for this reconciliation is mostly done by [Terraform](https://terraform.io).
+Fuego custom migrations are allowed as an escape hatch for anything not defined declaritively.

 ### `sync`

 Coming Soon!
 Currently requires running `npx fuego migrate` locally.

-### `generate`
+### `plan`

 Coming Soon!
 See `npx fuego migrate --generate` below.

+### `apply`

+Coming Soon!
+See `npx fuego migrate` below.

 ### `migrate`